Paul meets Jesus and changes direction. AD35-AD37 – Acts 9:1-22.

-Paul becomes a follower of Jesus after an encounter with Him about noon on the road to Damascus.
+Paul becomes a follower of Jesus after an encounter with Jesus or God about noon on the road to Damascus.

 Paul in Hebrew means little – some believe this refers to his stature.